Are you planning a budget trip on the continent and want to know how much will backpacking Europe cost? Look no further.

 If you stay in one a bit outside of the city centre, it might be cheaper but you can also end up wasting time and money getting to all of the attractions you want to visit.

-A bed in a dorm in most European hostels starts at around €25-50 per night in more expensive cities and €10-25 per night in less expensive cities.
+European hostel prices start at around €25-50 per night in more expensive cities and €15-25 per night in less expensive cities.
 If staying longer in certain places, many hostels allow you to volunteer a few hours per day in exchange for accommodation.

 Another great alternative to hostels if you’re travelling as a couple or in a group is Airbnb.
 Private rooms through Airbnb can oftentimes be less expensive than a private room in a hostel and you get the added benefit of sharing a home with a local and seeing a side to the place you’re visiting that most tourists don’t get to see.

-Transportation Costs for Backpacking Europe
+Transportation Costs

-There are two factors in European transportation costs that need to be considered: one is local, public transport (ie metros, buses and trams) and the second is inter-city or international transport options (ie trains, buses or flights).
+There are two factors in European transportation costs that need to be considered: one is local, public transportation (ie metros, buses and trams) and the second is inter-city or international transport options (ie trains, buses or flights).
 We’ll start with the first one.

 Most large European cities are blessed with great, affordable public transport systems that can effectively get you from point A to point B.